Is your WordPress website slow to load? If yes, it’s time for you to take some steps to optimize it.

 Often beginners think that their website is OK just because it doesn’t feel slow on their computer.
 That’s a big mistake.

-Since you frequently visit your own website, modern browser like chrome store your website in the cache and automatically prefetch it as soon as you start typing the address of the website.
+Since you frequently visit your own website, modern browsers like Chrome store your website in the cache and automatically prefetch it as soon as you start typing the address of the website.
 This makes your website load almost immediately.

 However, a normal user who is visiting your website for the first time may not have the same experience.
 Actually, users in different geographical locations will have a completely different experience.

-Pingdom is the best online tool to check your WordPress website speed.
+Pingdom is the best online tool to check your WordPress website speed and provides suggestions to speedup site performance.
 We recommend this tool because, firstly, it is a free online tool that allows you to test your website’s speed from various locations.

 GTmetrix is also one of the best tool to check your website performance, do visit this website for a second opinion.

-When done with speed test, you might be wondering what’s a good website speed that I should aim for?
+When done with the speed test, you might be wondering what’s a good website speed that I should aim for?

 A good page load time is under 2 seconds.